RavianXReaver/ScyllaDB_3Node_Cluster/README.md

  - `terraform.tfvars.example` - This file contains the secrets for your AWS account.
 This file should be renamed to *terraform.tfvars* (Remove ".example" from the file name).
 If not, Terraform will not be able to connect with your AWS account.

  - `variables.tf` - This file contains all the global variables that will be used by *main.tf<nolink>*.
-Note: The only variables that you should consider updating are: *Instance_Type* and *Region*..
+Note: The only variables that you should consider updating are: *Instance_Type* and *Region*.